 Commentary: Some clinical professionals and correctional staff have contended that the actuarial risk assessment process diminishes their expertise, advocating for the use of overrides (using professional judgment to override an RNA score) to account for factors that the RNA process does not consider.
-Overrides are defined as "decisions by evaluators to assign a different risk level than that indicated by an actuarial prediction tool."
-Factors that the RNA process override, grants decision-makers the possibility to reconsider an individual's actuarial risk category in an upward or downward fashion.
+61 Overrides are defined as "decisions by evaluators to assign a different risk level than that indicated by an actuarial prediction tool."
+62 This discretion, known as a clinical override, grants decision-makers the possibility to reconsider an individual's actuarial risk category in an upward or downward fashion.
 Perhaps the most well-researched aspect of overrides is the use of overrides to increase risk levels.
-Studies have largely confirmed that most overrides are used to raise rather than lower risk levels.
-63,64
+Studies have largely confirmed that most overrides are used to raise rather than lower risk levels. ^{63, 64}